dustinpfister/blog_posts/_posts/threejs-examples-camera-kit.md

 ### Version numbers matter

-When I wrote this post I was using r140 of theejs and everything was working fine for me with that revision of threejs.
+When I wrote this post I was using r140 of theejs, and the last time I came around to do some editing I updated the demos to my [r146 style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).
+If things are not working for you on your end I would first check what revision you are using.
+On top of that this is also an example that will only work with plain javaScript mime type builds of threejs, not JSM.
+As I write this I have a more up to date set of style rules, but I am not at this time updating everything to work with JSM.

 ## 1 - First version of the camera kit module and demos

 For the very first version of camera kit I started out with just a few methods that will work with any camera, and in fact any object that is based off of the object3d class actually.
 This will likely change with future revisions of the module, but for now I will just be writing about the first state of this threejs example.
 This will include a general overview of the module itself, as well as a few demos that make use of the public methods of the module.
 Once again I will not be getting into the aplerp module that I am using for the sin lerp method as I have covered that all ready in an older post.

-### 1.1 - The source code of camera kit r0
+### 1.a - The source code of camera kit r0

 I went with the tired yet true IIFE pattern as a way to make a javaScript module as I typically do for these sorts of things, and will be returning a public api to a single variable that may or may not be global depending on how I go about packing this when using it in a project.
 Thus far I have three public methods and a single private function that I am using for the apLerp lperp method as a get alpha function.
 The get alpha function is a big deal when it comes to using the aplerp method as this is a function that will create an alpha value that will then be used with vector3 lerp method in the internal code of the aplerp module.